p-ob/blog-old/posts/2017-05-29-hello-world.md

 author:
   name: "Patrick O'Brien"
 date: 2017-05-29
-linktitle: Hello world!
+title: Hello world!
-type:
+tags:
   - post
-  - posts
-title: Hello world!
-weight: 10
-series:
-  - pob
+  - general
 ---

 I'm not really a big fan of these first time posts.
 This is typically just fluff to act as a nice starting bookend for the posts to follow.
 But, some of you readers might be curious to know a little about me, so here goes.